jbcodeforce/jbcodeforce.github.io/docs/fun/bg/ah/campaign.md

 The shapeless cellar may be killed or all the clues removed.

-This campaign uses tokens as in Innsmouth  conspiracy so combine cards from those two campaigns to impact bag.
+This campaign uses tokens as in Innsmouth Conspiracy so combine cards from those two campaigns to impact bag.

 As enemies are resilient with high life, elusive or aloof, try to add cards that can hit multiple targets, like [Dynamite blast](https://arkhamdb.com/card/01024) or [Storm of Spirits](https://arkhamdb.com/card/03153).